 In the end, it came down to the final race of the season in Brazil.
 Raikkonen came away winning the race and subsequently the championship by just one point over Hamilton and Alonso.

-The reason why the Iceman gets third place over Hamilton and Button, who won his one and only championship in 2009, is because of how he challenged the years prior and the years after.
-While Hamilton looked amazing from his very first season, he did only have three seasons that decade compared to Raikkonen’s nine.
+The reason why The Iceman gets third place over Hamilton and Button, who won his one and only championship in 2009, is because of how he challenged the years prior and the years after.
+While Hamilton looked amazing from his very first season, he only had three seasons that decade compared to Raikkonen’s nine.
 Although it was close.

 The 1990s was a rollercoaster of a decade.
 There was the good, the bad and the ugly over those years, but ultimately it saw the late Ayrton Senna rise as one of the greatest and most dedicated drivers of all time.

 He was already celebrated for his ability when he joined the grid in the mid-1980s, but it wasn’t until his move to McLaren in 1988 that he was able to fight at the front.
 His first championship came in ‘88, but he won a further two in 1990 & 1991.

 Senna was a master at the wheel, especially during qualifying and in wet weather conditions.
 His record six wins at the Monaco Grand Prix highlights his unwavering brilliance in difficult circumstances.

 His untimely death at the 1994 San Marino Grand Prix was one of the most sombre events in Formula 1 history.